I Want To...

 Applying to the Miller-Coulson Academy of Clinical Excellence

-Physicians from all departments at Johns Hopkins Bayview are eligible, and should be nominated by at least two physician peers in order to be invited to apply.
+Physicians from all departments at Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center are eligible, and should be nominated by at least four physician peers in order to be invited to apply.

 In keeping with the Academy’s focus on patient care, physicians who are spending less than 25 percent of their effort in clinical settings may not be ideal applicants.
 Additionally, nominees who have been on faculty for less than 4 years may not have had time to establish a track record for clinical excellence.

-Please note: we will be accepting nomination sfor the 2013 class of the Miller-Coulson Academy of Clinical Excellenct from September 4, 2012 - September 21, 2012.
+Please note: we will be accepting nomination for the 2015 class of the Miller-Coulson Academy of Clinical Excellence from September 8, 2014 - September 23, 2014.

 After receiving all nominations, nominees will be notified by the Academy and asked to:

-- Submit contact information for 40 referees – (10 patients, 10 learners, 10 physician-colleagues, and 10 non-physician colleagues [e.g. nurses, MA’s, patient care technicians…]).
+- Submit email addresses for 40 referees – (10 patients, 10 learners, 10 physician-colleagues, and 10 non-physician colleagues [e.g. nurses, MA’s, patient care technicians…]).
 These referees will be sent a survey electronically and asked to evaluate the nominee along clinical parameters that they might be expected to know.
 This will be completely confidential, and results will be compiled into an aggregate measure.
 This data will be included as 1 component of the ‘clinical portfolio application’.
-(Referee submission to be completed by October 1, 2012).

 The finalized clinical portfolio will be reviewed by an internal panel and an external board who will decide whether the material supports the premise that the applicant has achieved clinical excellence.
 The reviews of the portfolios will form the basis as to whether the applicant is offered membership in the Academy.
 If the reviewers are not convinced that the physician has achieved or demonstrated clinical excellence, specific feedback will be given so that they might reapply more successfully in the next application cycle.